Coronavirus restrictions remain in place. Find out what you can and cannot do.

 You can gather above the limit of 6 people or 2 households, or gather indoors, where this is reasonably necessary in order to provide voluntary or charitable services.

-You should follow the guidance on how to help safely.
+You should follow the guidance on Volunteering during coronavirus (COVID-19).

 Other circumstances where you can gather in groups of more than six people or two households

-You can meet indoors to be with someone who is giving birth or receiving treatment in hospital.
+You can be indoors with someone who is giving birth or receiving treatment in hospital.
 You should check the relevant hospital’s visiting policies.
 There is further NHS guidance on pregnancy and coronavirus.

 Avoiding injury or harm